Crypto-TII/CryptographicEstimators/docs/github/tests.md

 ### Skipping long doctests

-While we **strongly** discourage the introduction of doctests with very long computation times, as those tests drastically slows our _CI_ as well as development work cycles; we have developed one feature to mitigating its impacts from a development perspective.
+While we **strongly** discourage the introduction of doctests with very long computation times, as those tests drastically slow our _CI_ as well as development work cycles; we have developed one feature to mitigating its impacts from a development perspective.